+Good!

 Stakeholder and User Descriptions

 Market Demographics

 World Arts Film Festival (WAFF) is a film and arts event program in Jacksonville, Florida serving all ages and abilities, including those with special needs.
 The annual three-day festival screens over 100 short independent films from around the world, while simultaneously producing educational panels, interactive workshops, receptions and awards.
 The event will typically host 300 to 400 attendees from diverse backgrounds.
 Attendees are typically working professionals with an interest in the arts